 The inference is that all Indians are late.
 Keep in mind that you may hear this being used by First Nation individuals but don’t let this usage lull you into thinking it’s okay for you to use the term.
-Please see Humour article referenced in #4 “Too many Chiefs, not enough Indians”
+Please see the Humour article referenced in #4 “Too many chiefs, not enough Indians”.

-This one is has slipped the lips of more than one celebrity.
+This one has slipped off the lips of more than one celebrity.
 We did some research on its background and how it came to be so ingrained in the vernacular of North Americans.
-Please read “Indian Giver - where did it come from and can we give it back".
+Please read “Indian Giver - where did it come from and can we give it back.

-Phrases and questions such as those above also maintain stereotypical imagery and cultural insensitivity in that these expressions sweep all Aboriginal Peoples into one homogeneous group which denies the reality of cultural diversity.
+Phrases and questions such as those above also maintain stereotypical imagery and cultural insensitivity in that these expressions sweep all Indigenous Peoples into one homogeneous group which denies the reality of cultural diversity.

 Working Effectively with Indigenous Peoples®, 4th Edition